🌍 Formal letters for 130+ countries | 5 languages

 Insurance companies are required by law to provide you with the specific reason for denial, all documents used in their decision, and the process for appeal.
 If they fail to do this, your appeal should explicitly note these procedural violations - they strengthen your case significantly.

 External reviews (second-level appeals) are conducted by independent organizations with no financial relationship to the insurance company.
-These reviewers overturn approximately 40-60% of insurance company denials.
+External reviewers overturn a substantial share of initially denied claims.
 If your internal appeal is denied, always request an external review - it's usually free.

 Who it's for